 Note that electronic deposits may not be processed on the same day.

-Depositing Cheques Drawn on Australian Banks
+Depositing Cheques Drawn in Australian Banks

 You can only access the proceeds of a cheque when it has cleared.
-This usually takes 5 business days (or if the cheque deposit is via Bank@PostTM - 8 business days).
+This usually takes 8 business days when you deposit the cheque using our bank @ post service.